The Anniversary Party: Release

 The film premiered at the 2001 Cannes Film Festival in May prior to its limited release in the US the following month.
 It grossed $4,047,329 in the US and $884,559 in foreign markets for a total worldwide box office of $4,931,888.

 Critical reception

+The Anniversary Party currently holds a 61% rating on review aggregator Rotten Tomatoes based on 115 collected reviews, with the consensus: "This Party features a killer cast and many funny scenes, but the movie feels like nothing more than an excuse for the actors to emote."